 A calendar for routine maintenance will help you to stay on top of everything, ensure that you carry out tasks at the best time of year, and make sure you don’t forget anything.

-There are several maintenance calendars online, which you can use as the basis for creating a bespoke schedule for your church.
-Use our template to plan and record completion of the tasks needed to look after your building in an appropriate way, and at the appropriate time of year.
+If you don't have your own maintenance plan or calendar, you can use our templates as the basis for creating a bespoke schedule for your church.
+Download our templates below to plan and record completion of the tasks needed to look after your building in an appropriate way, and at the appropriate time of year.

-The MaintenanceBooker Useful Links pages include links to a number of maintenance calendars including ChurchCare's and the SPAB's.
+The MaintenanceBooker Useful Links pages include links to these, as well as a number of other, maintenance plans and calendars including ChurchCare's and the SPAB's.
 Click on the tab 'Maintenance Advice and Support' to view all links.